RotaryBoot58/RotaryBoot58/README.md

 ### Ahoy!
 I'm RotaryBoot58 or just Rotary in short ways

-I'm a Fullstack developer that enjoy creating my own tools since I like to mess things with some lines of code.
+I'm a web developer that enjoy creating my own tools since I like to mess things with some lines of code.

 ### Skills:
     //Frontend